 Installation

-This guide provides step-by-step instructions for installing Hummingbird in your project.
-It covers prerequisites, package installation, and initial setup to help you get started quickly.
+This guide provides step-by-step instructions for installing Hummingbird in a project.
+It covers prerequisites, package installation, and initial setup to help get started quickly.

 Getting started